learn-co-students/flatiron-bnb-api-001/README.md

 * reviews (nested under reservations)

 Any additional requests our application could respond to would be via filters (eg, get all users that are hosts, get all reservations that are pending, etc).

-## Active Model Serializers

-We're going to use the [Active Model Serializers gem](https://github.com/rails-api/active_model_serializers) which makes sure that our objects are returned in the proper JSON format.

 ## Controllers